EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 "Every day.
 Growing stronger.
 I thought it was guilt, but..."
 She looked at the pattern spreading across the floor.
 "Show me.
 Show me what I've done."

-"Vallus—" Acastus stepped toward her, but found himself stopped by invisible walls.
+"Vallus—" Acastus stepped toward her, but found himself stopped.

 "I need to see this.
 I need to understand what my selfishness has wrought."